kevsuarez/livewire-notiflix/README.md

 {
     $this->notify(
         'success',
-        'Thanks! for choose Livewire Notiflix.'
-    );
+        'Thanks! consider giving it a star on github.', );
 }
 ```